frol-bmw/Project1/README.md

 3. Priorities: Set priority levels for each task to focus on what is most important.

-4. Reminders: Receive notifications about deadlines so that you don't forget about important things.
+4. Simple interface: Intuitive design that allows you to quickly add and edit tasks.

-5. Simple interface: Intuitive design that allows you to quickly add and edit tasks.
+5. In addition to the tasks, it will be possible to make separate entries

 Target audience: students, schoolchildren, office workers, teachers.